 Phone and on-line therapy

 The real, visible benefits you will get as a result of working with us:

-1) Shift in Perspective: You will gain a tangible understanding of your symptoms, triggers, and responses.
+2) New Understanding: You will gain a deep understanding of your symptoms, triggers, and responses.
 Understanding exactly what you are working with makes it less scary.

-2) Tools and Strategies: You will learn research proven techniques which will help you change your response to overwhelming and scary thoughts and feelings.
+3) Tools and Strategies: You will learn research proven techniques which will help you change how you think about and respond to overwhelming and scary thoughts and feelings.